Race Details

 THE COURSE

-The Short race is intended to introduce athletes to the swim-run concept and should be comfortably accomplished by those who have completed a sprint triathlon.
-This race starts one hour later, at 9am, departing from the Wellfleet Elementary School.
-Athletes will run one mile to Long Pond, where they will swim 1/2 mile.
-Then it’s off to Great Pond (1/8 mile) and Dyer (1/6) followed by a one-mile trail run to the finish line.
+The Short race is intended to introduce athletes to the swim-run concept and should be comfortably accomplished by those who have completed a sprint, or longer, triathlon.
+This race departs from near Gull Pond at 10am.
+Athletes will run one mile to Great Pond, followed by Long and Great. they will swim 1/2 mile.
+(Final course is subject to change.)

 Run course markings consist of stake flags arranged almost like bread crumbs.
 Racers are responsible for following these plentiful flags as they run the course.
 There are some segments where the runners will travel alongside a paved road.
 All athletes must stay to the side of the road and follow all traffic regulations.

 All ponds have sandy entrances/exits.
-Water temperature is expected to be in the low 70s.
+Water temperature is expected to be in the upper 60s or low 70s.
 Water crossings will be lifeguarded to meet USAT standards.
 Nutrition and hydration stations as well as portable restrooms will be at the entrance or exit to ponds at five evenly spaced points.

 REQUIREMENTS

-Each athlete must attend the virtual Athlete’s Meeting the Tuesday before the race or watch it later on YouTube.
+Each athlete must attend the virtual Athlete’s Meeting on Sunday before the race or watch it later on YouTube.

 All athletes must wear the race-provided swim caps while swimming.
 Lost caps will can be replaced at the entrance to each pond.
 Let the race organizers know in advance if you have a latex allergy.

-All participants will be provided with bright green “safety swimmer” buoy devices with leash.
-Wearing a buoy is mandatory for solo racers or teams who are not tethered together — although athletes can substitute their own buoy if they wish.
-The race-supplied buoy has an inner cavity to carry shoes and nutrition, and is yours to keep.
+All solo participants will be provided with bright green “safety swimmer” buoy devices with leash.
+Wearing a buoy is mandatory by solo racers — although athletes can substitute their own buoy if they wish.
+All team participants will be “loaned” Restube safety devices which they must wear during the race.

 All participants will be provided with number markings for on-course identification by race officials.
 These will take the place of bibs, and can be worn over any tri suit, swimsuit or wetsuit.

 Equipment that is generally accepted at most swim-run events are allowed here.
 This includes goggles and masks, wetsuits, hand paddles, pull buoys, and specialty swim-run shoes.
 Note: you do not need to use all of these.
+Fins are not allowed.
 As to shoes, some athletes prefer to take off their shoes for the swim segments.
 Tethers for teams are optional and are not provided.

 This is a sustainable event.
 For example, at aid stations if an athlete takes one of the race-supplied paper cups they must remain at that spot until finished and the cup is disposed of.
 Consider a soft-flask as part of your equipment list.